NirmalaAbothu/user-directory-01.30.2021/README.md

 -    The user should be able to:

     * Sort the table by Name column category in header row of table(Click on a  Name column category to sort by that column in ascending or descending order.

     * Enter a search in the search box to query of the  Name column(Filter the users by at first and last name property)

--    When we enter character or characters in search box,then the user's list will be displayed who has
--    the same charcter or charactes in their first and last name.
+-    When we enter character or characters in search box,then the user's list will be displayed who has the same charcter or charactes in their first and last name.

 -    Filter the users using user's firstname and last name.

--    When we enter character or characters in search box,then the user's list will be displayed who has
--    the same charcter or charactes in their first and last name.

 -    Sort the users using coulmn name "Name" in table header row.